 The life expectancy of patients with ulcerative is usually the same as the general population.
 Ulcerative colitis (UC) is a lifelong disease with periods of flare-ups and remissions.
-The longer the periods of remission, the better will be the general condition of the patient and lower will be the risk of complications.
+The longer the periods of remission, the better will be the general condition of the patient and the lower will be the risk of complications.
 About 10% of patients improve after one attack, and the rest may have multiple flares throughout life.
 Appropriate treatment, diet, and lifestyle modifications are necessary to prevent complications some of which could be life-threatening.
 The doctor would advise a treatment plan even during the periods of remission.
 Regular screening with colonoscopy is required, the frequency of which would be planned by the doctor.
-It may be done once every one to three years.
+It may be done once every 1-3 years.

 What are the causes of ulcerative colitis?